 Repair/Replacement of one additional major system (furnaces, water heaters, central boilers, air conditioning equipment, elevator, windows, roofing, tuckpointing of exterior masonry, etc.) throughout the entire building.

+3) Hard Costs:

+In addition, a Project requesting 4% Tax Credits must include the following minimum budget:

+Rehabilitation expenditures must be equal to or exceed 15 percent of the portion of the costs of acquiring the building financed by tax-exempt bonds:

+_____________________Rehab Costs_______________________

+(Building Acquisition – Land Cost) financed by Bonds

+Expenditures must be at least $40,000 per unit, and include the following minimum project scope (unless waived or amended by the Authority):

+Replacement of all unit and common area kitchen and bathroom cabinets and counter tops.

+Replacement of all plumbing fixtures within the entire project with fixtures meeting with the fixture criteria identified in the Standards for Architectural Planning and Construction document available on the Website.

+Replacement of all flooring throughout the project.

+Repair/Replacement of one additional major system (furnaces, water heaters, central boilers, air conditioning equipment, elevator, windows, roofing, tuck-pointing of exterior masonry, etc.) throughout the entire building.

 The Application must include a detailed explanation of any and all construction cost variances existing between the development budget and PNA.
 In addition, any deviation from rehabilitation scope noted above will require a detailed explanation.

 The Authority reserves the right to modify the construction scope based on a review of the explanation.